Godlander/objmc/README.md

 there is some optifine/sodium support for item/entity models.

-[testing optifine compatible version](https://github.com/Godlander/objmc/tree/optifine-compat). this version of script and shader are NOT compatible with main version.

 ### script inputs
 `objs`: array of string names of obj files in the same folder to read. these must have same number of vertices if used in same animation.